Board members bring a range of complementary skills and experience in areas such as finance, governance and health

 Jeremy has recently retired from his position of Chief Financial Officer of Rentokil Initial PLC after ten years with the Group.
 He was previously Group Finance Director of Mitchells and Butlers PLC and prior to that held various senior finance positions at J Sainsbury PLC.
 Jeremy started his career at Ernst and Young LLP and is a fellow of the Institute of Chartered Accountants of England and Wales (ICAEW).
 He is also a Non-Executive Director and Chair of the Audit and Risk Committee of PZ Cussons PLC, a Non-Executive Director and Chair of the Audit Committee of Wm Morrisons Supermarkets PLC and is Trustee of parkrun Global.

 Laura is Chair of the NHS Digital Board and Chair of the Talent, Remuneration and Management Committee.

-Laura has over 20 years’ business experience having worked for several large businesses, including Marks & Spencer Group plc and Tesco PLC.
+Laura has over 20 years’ business experience having worked for several large businesses, including Marks and Spencer Group plc and Tesco PLC.
 She joined Marks and Spencer Group Plc in 2011 and for six years headed up their multi-channel e-commerce, responsible for stores and online.
 Prior to that she spent 14 years at Tesco plc in several senior roles.
 From 2012 to 2016 Laura was an advisor to the Government Digital Service.